oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/runtime-updates.md

       * There were model changes and these changes modify non-dynamic WebLogic configuration.
       * Processing successfully completed, including the introspector job.
-      * The administrator has not subsequently rolled/restarted each WebLogic Server pod (in order to propagate the pending non-dynamic changes).
+      * The administrator has not subsequently rolled/restarted each WebLogic Server pod (to propagate the pending non-dynamic changes).
         * See the following description of WebLogic pod labels to see which pods are awaiting restart.
     * For example:
       ```